 The NSA is the organization that’s responsible for information assurance, like if you’re in government on a secure phone line.
 And most people don’t know the NSA wrote the codes to protect our nuclear arsenal from day one.
 So the NSA has two, often conflicting missions.
 One is signals intelligence, which is offense, and the other is the information assurance that is defense.
 In an era of cyber vulnerabilities, information assurance is huge.
 They feel like they were doing what they were authorized to do and serving the mission and that they are being characterized as evil for doing what they think is right.

-What were your biggest takeaways from this meeting?
+What was your biggest takeaway from this meeting?

 I would say one of the things that I did walk away from the meeting hearing – and I think that perhaps this is the big policy question – is that the NSA orientation is to collect now, ask questions later.
 So the question is: Is that the right operating philosophy; are we comfortable as a democratic society with that collect-now-ask-later approach?